marklauter/graph/README.md

 - nodes / vertices
 - relationships / edges
 - properties / attributes
-- labels (labels are types, classifications or <<stereotypes>>. the terms actor and use case could be labels, or an actor name could be a label. <<extends>> on a use case assocaiation would be a label.)
+- labels (labels are types, classifications or stereotypes. the terms actor and use case could be labels, or an actor name could be a label. <<extends>> on a use case assocaiation would be a label.)